5 Tips to Make Your Guitar Ensemble Sound Great

 #4 Just add bass!

 Including a contrabass or some type of a bass guitar into your ensemble makes a world of difference in your sound.
 Contrabasses are either 4-or 6-string and are basically a large classical guitar with each string sounding an octave lower.
-They are available from Esteve or Aria and are absolutely beautiful, but expensive (anywhere from $2,300- $3,000).
+They are available from Esteve or Aria and are absolutely beautiful, but expensive (anywhere from $2,600- $3,000).
+The Aaron Shearer Foundation currently has contrabasses available at academic pricing (click for more information).
 If it’s not in your budget to purchase one, try an electric or an acoustic bass.
 If you use electric, be sure to adjust the amplifier so not to overpower your guitars!
 Lastly, if you can’t add a bass instrument, then consider thickening up the low-register with more doubling on the bass part.

 #5 Set it up!